 Once combined, use a spatula to put the mixture on a large piece of plastic wrap.
 Using the plastic, form into a long roll and wrap tightly.
 You want the compound butter to be firm before use, so let sit in fridge for at least a few hours.
 Once firm, slice off golden medallions of flavor and use freely.
 The compound butter will stay good in your fridge for one week or in the freezer for three months.

 Now you have the technique to make compound butters.
 Remember to use the butter to enhance, not overpower your dishes.
 As with any technique or recipe, the most important component is the cook’s heart.
 The heart is what creates delicious.

-Chef Ivan Flowers brings 25 years of fine cuisine experience to Top of The Market.
+Chef Ivan Flowers brings 25 years of fine cuisine experience to Top of The Market, San Diego.
 Prior to becoming Executive Chef at Top of The Market, Chef Flowers owned Fournos restaurant in Sedona, Arizona, named a top 25 restaurant in Arizona.
 He was also Executive Chef at L’Auberge de Sedona, the AAA Four-Diamond, Four Star award winning restaurant.
 Flowers has created extraordinary cuisine for some of the finest restaurants in Arizona, including T. Cooks at Scottsdale's Royal Palms Resort and the Phoenician's Mary Elaine's and Different Pointe of View.